Minnesota State–Moorhead Dragons: Football

 After a 6–5 campaign in 2019 where they finished the season by defeating St. Cloud State University, the Dragons did not play in 2020 because of the coronavirus pandemic.
 In 2021, the team returned to action, finishing 5–6.
-The following season, MSUM would go 4-7, losing the finale against Wayne State College.
+The following season, MSUM would go 4–7, losing the finale against Wayne State College.

-The team bounced back with a winning record in 2023, finishing 7-4.
+The team bounced back with a winning record in 2023, finishing 7–4.
 The 2023 campaign included the Dragons' first ever win against the University of Sioux Falls after losing the previous five games.
-They followed up with another winning season in 2024, finishing 6-5, including a victory of the University of Minnesota Duluth Bullodgs.
+They followed up with another winning season in 2024, finishing 6–5, including a victory of the University of Minnesota Duluth Bullodgs.
 It was their first victory against UMD since 1999.

+In 2025, the Dragons reached its third consecutive winning season by finishing 8–3.
+It was the first time reaching at least three consecutive winning seasons since the 1990s.
+The season was highlighted by a season finale win against No. 14 Minnesota State-Mankato.
+It was the first victory over the Mavericks since 1981.
+The Dragons also defeated chief rival Bemidji State University for the first time since 2018.
+Despite the record, the Dragons narrowly missed the 2025 NCAA Division II football playoffs.

+MSUM was led in the season by quarterback Jack Strand, who finished his career with 13,161 passing yards and 126 touchdowns.
+Because of his play, Strand was named NSIC Offensive Player of the Year, and ranks 10th all time in NCAA Division II career passing yards.
+Wideout Gage Florence, named NSIC first team, also set the NCAA Division II record for career receptions, finishing with 402.
+Following the season, Strand was invited to the American Bowl, while Florence was selected to attend the College Gridiron Showcase.

 Rivalries

 The Red River Valley Showdown vs the University of Minnesota Crookston Golden Eagles for the State Farm Traveling Trophy.
 MSUM leads the series 14–7.
 The series ended in 2020 when UMC cut its football program.

 The Battle for the Paddle Trophy vs the University of Mary (Bismarck).
-MSUM leads the series 10-8.
+MSUM leads the series 11–8.
 The Paddle was developed by the student governments, as both schools are located near a river.
 UMary is located on the Missouri River and MSUM is near the Red River.

-The Battle for the Axe vs Bemidji State University.
-MSUM leads 38–34–3 in the series for the trophy which dates back to 1948.
+The Battle for the Axe vs Bemidji State.
+MSUM leads 39–34–3 in the series for the trophy which dates back to 1948.
 The axe originated in the village of Mount Hagon, New Guinea.
-The series as a whole dates back to 1929, with MSUM holding a 47–40–3 series lead in total.
+The series as a whole dates back to 1929, with MSUM holding a 48–40–3 series lead in total.

 The Dragons also had a cross-town rivalry with Concordia College in Moorhead.
 Concordia leads the now defunct rivalry 49–25–12, winning the final game in a 34–32 thriller.
 Today Concordia plays at the NCAA Division III level in the Minnesota Intercollegiate Athletic Conference.
 The two schools still play in other sports, such as basketball.